scalameta/mdoc/docs/readme.md

 ### Good error messages

-Mdoc tries to report helpful error messages when things go wrong.
+mdoc tries to report helpful error messages when things go wrong.
 Here below, the program that is supposed to compile successfully but it has a type error so the build is stopped with an error message from the Scala compiler.